At this point, it’s no longer necessary to explain what artificial intelligence and machine learning are.

 For context, would a 13-year old Ukrainian boy be convincing enough to write something that holds your interest in what you’re reading?
 Maybe.
 But an AI that can only properly emulate 33% of what that Ukrainian boy would be like?
 Highly unlikely.

-So, to answer the question, no. Artificial Intelligence cannot replace good writers.
+So, to answer the question, no. Artificial Intelligence cannot replace good writers and a guest posting service.
 Not by a long shot.
 So, hire them.
 You’ll get your money’s worth whenever they churn out quality content for you.